Leading a school can be a tough business! I joke with my parents that my job is easy;

 He has been beaten, mocked, and subjected to sleep deprivation and sexual abuse while in

+prison.
 No Afghan lawyer will defend him and authorities denied him access to a foreign

 lawyer.